Generic Name: polyethylene glycol/electrolytes/ascorbic acid (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites/as-KORE-bik AS-id)

 - MoviPrep should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using MoviPrep while you are pregnant.
-It is not known if MoviPrep is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use MoviPrep, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of MoviPrep: